illinois-cs419/illinois-cs419.github.io/_assignments/mp4.md

 ## Physics ###

 After rendering a frame showing the current position of the spheres, you will need to update the position and velocity of each sphere:

-+Update the position using the current velocity and Euler integration +Update the velocity using the acceleration and Euler integration and drag.
++ Update the position using the current velocity and Euler integration
++ Update the velocity using the acceleration and Euler integration and drag.
-+Update the acceleration using the forces of gravity.
++ Update the acceleration using the forces of gravity.

 Implement 2 forces that affect the spheres: gravity and friction.
 If you want to violate physics for fun and have the spheres gain velocity after hitting walls, you can implement a mode to do that as well.